eonarheim/eonarheim.github.io/docs/animation.md

 <pre>animation.draw(ctx: CanvasRenderingContext2D, x: number, y: number)</pre>
 -----------

-Draw draws the current frame of the animtaion of animation onto the graphics context at a certain x and y.
+Draw will draw the current frame of the animtaion onto the graphics context at a certain x and y.

 <pre>animation.play (x : number, y : number)</pre>